 Below is our Purchase Contract, for Your Review

 There is no guarantee of SIZE, TEMPERAMENT, SHOW QUALITY, or EAR SET.
 However, we will work with you to suggest which mating would be best for what you are looking for, in a pup.

-Buyer hereby releases breeder and agrees to hold harmless for any liability, injuries or damages to person or property caused by this puppy/dog.
+Buyer hereby releases Breeder/Seller and agrees to hold harmless for any liability, injuries or damages to person or property caused by this puppy/dog.
 Buyer shall assume full responsibility for the health, temperament, behavior and appearance of the puppy/dog upon leaving the premise of the Seller.

-NOTE TO PURCHASER: Puppies need a lot of patience, kindness, understanding and love.
+NOTE TO BUYER: Puppies need a lot of patience, kindness, understanding and love.
 Some pups are more timid than others.
 Whether you chose a timid pup, or not, it is absolutely imperative to give your puppy sufficient time to adjust to its new surroundings, before expecting too much from him/her.
 This will help immensely to build his/her confidence, and everyone will have a more enjoyable experience, including your puppy!
 Please remember your puppy is a baby.
 Allow your puppy to get used to loud noises, rambunctious children, and other family pets, gradually.
 Going to a new home and environment is very stressful to your puppy.
 If you have small children, PLEASE teach them to respect your puppy and it's space.

 This contract is under the jurisdiction of Larimer County in the State of Colorado.
 In the event of any dispute, the parties mutually agree that the dispute will be settled under the jurisdiction of Larimer County, Colorado.
 Any and all attorney fees will be paid in full by the Buyer.